eHealthAfrica/aether/README.md

 docker-compose build && docker-compose up
 ```

-**IMPORTANT NOTE**: the docker-compose files are intended to be used exlusively for local development.
+**IMPORTANT NOTE**: the docker-compose files are intended to be used exclusively for local development.
 Never deploy these to publicly accessible servers.

 ##### Include this entry in your `/etc/hosts` file